Skip to content

 run: |

-The CLI reads SKYSTATE_TOKEN automatically — no skystate login step is needed.
+The CLI reads SKYSTATE_API_KEY automatically - no sky login step is needed when this variable is set.

 Non-Interactive Mode